sasagawa888/nprolog/document/SUPERSET.md

 N-Prolog is specialized for experimenting with and playing around with small-scale code.
 Therefore, the following features are not included.

 - sub_atom/5
+ Reverse computation is too complex.
 - open/3
+ Please use open/3 compatible with Arity/Prolog.
 - multifile/1
+ For now, we are not considering complex libraries.
 - initialization/1
 - include/1
 - ensure_loaded/1

 - set_prolog_flag/2
+ I cannot agree with dynamically changing specifications that are fundamental to the language, such as those related to strings.
 - current_prolog_flag/2
 - long atom with '\\'
+ Excessively long atoms hinder code readability.